acsdeveloper/reactive_forms/lib/form_documentation.md

 ```

 This means "show this question when the question named 'questionName' has a value of either 'value1' or 'value2'".

-### Interaction with "more":

-- If question A has `showWhen` conditions and also references question B with `more`, question B will only appear when question A is shown
-- If question A references question B with `more`, and question B has its own `showWhen` conditions, question B will always appear with question A regardless of its `showWhen` conditions

 ## File Attachments